ananya5151/admybrand-dashboard/README.md

 ## AI Usage Report

-This project was developed in collaboration with an AI assistant (Google's Gemini).
+This project was developed in collaboration with an AI assistant (Google's Gemini) and ClaudeAI.
 The AI played a significant role in the following areas:

 -   **Initial Scaffolding:** Generated the initial Next.js project setup, directory structure, and `shadcn/ui` configuration commands.
 -   **Component Generation:** Provided boilerplate code for all major components, including the Sidebar, Header, Cards, Charts, and Data Tables, which were then refined and customized.